digital-duck/zinets/docs/research/analyzing-chinese-characters-via-physics-lens-v0.5.md

 - source code : https://github.com/digital-duck/zinets (in preparation for public release)

-Below are a few screenshots illustrating its features.
+Below are a few screenshots highlighting its features.

 #### Custom-built Dictionary